 Are Your Payroll Expenses Too High?
 How Section 125 Cuts FICA by 7.65%

-If your payroll expenses feel too high, Section 125 offers a legal way to reduce employer FICA contributions by 7.65% on every pre-tax dollar.
-Here's how it works.
+If payroll expenses feel too high, Section 125 is a legal way to skip the 7.65% FICA on every pre-tax dollar.
+Here's how it works and what the numbers look like.

 The Hidden Payroll Cost